scofennell/sjf_ecwid_widgets_avalanche/README.md

 ### The plugin won't work.
 Why?
 Make sure you have an ecwid store with an account that allows API access.
 This may mean you need a paid ecwid account.

-### Does this plugin makes me site really slow?
+### Does this plugin makes my site really slow?
 Only for one page load.
-It calls Ecwid, gets your store data, and saves it locally for future use.
+It calls Ecwid, gets your store data, and caches it locally for future use.

 ### A cache?
 What if I make changes to my products in Ecwid.com?
 You'll need to dump your cached data in order to see those changes.
 There are three ways to do that:

 1. Wait a few hours.
-The cache resets each day.
+The cache resets each day
-2. Click the button to dump your cache in the plugin settings page.
+2. Click the button to dump your cache in the plugin settings page
-3. Save or re-save any widget from this plugin.
+3. Save or re-save any widget from this plugin

 ### The accordion widget shows some products multiple times.
 This is dumb.
 It loops through all your categories, and shows all the products in each category.
 If a product is in multiple categories, it will appear multiple times.